opendistro/for-elasticsearch-docs/docs/upgrade/index.md

 # Upgrade Open Distro for Elasticsearch

+New major versions of Elasticsearch generally have breaking changes.
+See [Upgrade to 1.0.0](1-0-0/) in this section before upgrading any cluster to 1.0.0.
+{: .warning }

 Regularly upgrading Open Distro for Elasticsearch gives you access to the latest features, fixes, and improvements.
 Elasticsearch supports two types of upgrades: rolling and cluster restart.

 - Rolling upgrades let you shut down one node at a time for minimal disruption of service.